wade-levels-up/messaging-app-api/README.md

 **Endpoint:** `/signin`

 **Description:**
-Signs a user into their account.
+Signs a user into their account and returns a JWT to the browser

 **Request Body:**